August 1, 2025

 HEADLINES; Vol. 1

-Below are the first two rolls ever taken on the camera.
-The first 8 or so rolls of film I'll be posting where generously given to me for free by a client of Claire's sister Emma, who is a hairdresser.
+The first 8 or so rolls of film I'll be posting where generously gifted to me by Claire's sister Emma, who is a hairdresser.
+A retiring client of Emma's had given her a number of rolls of film, and Emma, knowing I was about to try film photography, offered them to me.
 It was also Emma's recommendation to Claire on what model of camera to buy me that Emma absolutely knocked out the park.
-The more I learn about film photography and see other people's work, the more I realize how powerful my Minolta Freedom Date Zoom 140EX is, and how perfect a choice it was as a starter camera.
+The more I learn about film photography and try new things, the more I realize how powerful my Minolta Freedom Date Zoom 140EX is.

-Below are the first two rolls ever taken on the camera.
-The first 8 or so rolls of film I'll be posting where generously given to me for free by a client of Claire's sister Emma, who is a hairdresser.
+The first 8 or so rolls of film I'll be posting where generously gifted to me by Claire's sister Emma, who is a hairdresser.
+A retiring client of Emma's had given her a number of rolls of film, and Emma, knowing I was about to try film photography, offered them to me.
 It was also Emma's recommendation to Claire on what model of camera to buy me that Emma absolutely knocked out the park.
-The more I learn about film photography and see other people's work, the more I realize how powerful my Minolta Freedom Date Zoom 140EX is, and how perfect a choice it was as a starter camera.
+The more I learn about film photography and try new things, the more I realize how powerful my Minolta Freedom Date Zoom 140EX is.

-I was so desperate and excited to run through the test roll and see if the camera worked that I took as many photos as I could on my break during work.
-I walked to the park and photographed everything.
-I didn't realize how much of an omen the squirrel was.
+Ribbon'd photo: I didn't realize how much of an omen that squirrel was.
 For however much I absolutely love my camera, it's one major flaw is that even if I use the red-eye correction feature, any night time photo of an animal still comes out looking like there’s evil in their hearts.
-Which can look cool, but is always harrowing.
+Although it is fun capturing the red eye flights of birds, and sometimes I feel odd complaining because I'll go out of my way to capture the wall of red eyes staring at me from the back end of bumper to bumper traffic.

-I was so desperate and excited to run through the test roll and see if the camera worked that I took as many photos as I could on my break during work.
-I walked to the park and photographed everything.
-I didn't realize how much of an omen the squirrel was.
+Ribbon'd photo: I didn't realize how much of an omen that squirrel was.
 For however much I absolutely love my camera, it's one major flaw is that even if I use the red-eye correction feature, any night time photo of an animal still comes out looking like there’s evil in their hearts.
-Which can look cool, but is always harrowing.
+Although it is fun capturing the red eye flights of birds, and sometimes I feel odd complaining because I'll go out of my way to capture the wall of red eyes staring at me from the back end of bumper to bumper traffic.

 Ribbon'd photo: The next day I went for a night walk.
-This was just the second time I had gone out at night, and at the time all I had was the camera, no tripod or anything to stabilize photos.
-Since it was night and there was no light, It meant I either had to use the flash, which could only really work for things a few meters in front of me, or hold my breath and try to be as still as possible.
+This was just the second time I had gone out at night, and at the time all I had was the camera, no tripod or anything to stabilize with.
+Since it was night and there was no light, it meant I either had to use the flash, which could only really work for things a few meters in front of me, or hold my breath and try to be as still as possible.
 Everyone told me that no matter how still you try and be, the photos will still come out shaky.
-I am so thankful I had no inhibitions and just wanted to try everything, because I took what is easily one of my favorite photos I've ever taken, if not my favorite.
+I am so thankful I had no inhibitions and just wanted to try everything, because what I took is easily one of my favorite photos I've ever taken, if not my favorite.
+In part that sentiment comes from my nostalgia for this time and my excitement at seeing this photo for the first time.
+It's one of the photos that made me realize what I'm capable of.

 Ribbon'd photo: The next day I went for a night walk.
-This was just the second time I had gone out at night, and at the time all I had was the camera, no tripod or anything to stabilize photos.
-Since it was night and there was no light, It meant I either had to use the flash, which could only really work for things a few meters in front of me, or hold my breath and try to be as still as possible.
+This was just the second time I had gone out at night, and at the time all I had was the camera, no tripod or anything to stabilize with.
+Since it was night and there was no light, it meant I either had to use the flash, which could only really work for things a few meters in front of me, or hold my breath and try to be as still as possible.
 Everyone told me that no matter how still you try and be, the photos will still come out shaky.
-I am so thankful I had no inhibitions and just wanted to try everything, because I took what is easily one of my favorite photos I've ever taken, if not my favorite.
+I am so thankful I had no inhibitions and just wanted to try everything, because what I took is easily one of my favorite photos I've ever taken, if not my favorite.
+In part that sentiment comes from my nostalgia for this time and my excitement at seeing this photo for the first time.
+It's one of the photos that made me realize what I'm capable of.